emwap/signature-paper/paper.md

 With a fixed signature mapping it is easy to derive the target language type from the source language type.
 But the fixed mapping leaves little room to change the generated signature to fit into existing software.
 Instead, separate wrapper functions have to be written and maintained.

 In a typical embedded system, arrays are passed as two arguments: a pointer to the data buffer and an integer that gives the number of elements of the array.
 However, there are many variations on this theme.
 Should the length come before or after the buffer?
-Can the length argument be used for several arrays if they always have the same length?
+Can the length argument be used for more than one array if they always have the same length?
 And so on.

-Even if we allow flags to customize the compiler, it is clear that a fixed set of mapping rules will never be able to cover all possible situations.
+Even if we allow flags to customize the compiler, a fixed set of mapping rules will never be able to cover all possible situations.
 Instead, we would like to put the exported signature in the hands of the programmer.

   <!--
 Many compilers provide options to change the interpretation of program elements.